-To ensure flight safety, certain restrictions on environmental conditions need to be followed.
+To ensure flight safety, advisories for certain environmental conditions need to be followed.

-Wind gusts must not exceed 30 km/h (8 m/s, 16 kts).
-Check with the anemometer before flying and do not fly if gusts on ground exceed 6 m/s on open fields (in confined spaces you have to rely on forecasts only).
-As a rule of thumb, wind speeds of 6m/s on ground on open fields correspond to wind speeds of ~8m/s in 10m-20m altitude (forecast altitude) and ~10m/s in 100m altitude.
-WingtraOne will return home automatically if wind speeds exceed 12m/s during flight.
-If you fly in high winds, check our recommendations in the Advance Flight Planning article.
+- Wind gusts must not exceed 30 km/h (8 m/s, 16 kts).
+Check with the anemometer before flying and do not fly if gusts on the ground exceed 6 m/s in open fields (in confined spaces you have to rely on forecasts only).
+As a rule of thumb, wind speeds of 6m/s at ground level in open fields correspond to wind speeds of ~8m/s at 10m-20m altitude (forecast altitude) and ~10m/s in 100m altitude.
+WingtraOne will return to home (RTH) automatically if wind speeds exceed 12m/s during flight.
+If you fly in high winds, check our recommendations in the Flying in windy conditions article.

-Ambient temperature must lie between -10 and 40 degree Celsius
+- Ambient temperature must lie between -10 and 40 degree Celsius (25 and 104 Fahrenheit)

-Do not fly more than 3000 m altitude above mean sea level.
+- Do not fly at an altitude of more than 3000m above mean sea level